wynham/Module_11_Challenge/README.md

 ![mercado_prophet3.png](mercado_prophet3.png)

-This final image is from Part 5, and displays the Prophet model for sales forecasts.
+This final image is from Part 5, and displays the Prophet model for the MercadoLibre sales forecasts.

 ![mercado_prophet4.png](mercado_prophet4.png)